-Guest review by Shelley DeWees – The Uprising “The books went out of print, and Jane’s generation of Austens aged and died secure in their belief that the public’s curiosity about their sister had been satisfied.
-But almost two hundred years and tens of thousands of books on Austen later, her fame and readership worldwide [...]
+From the desk of Shelley DeWees: “The books went out of print, and Jane’s generation of Austens aged and died secure in their belief that the public’s curiosity about their sister had been satisfied.
+But almost two hundred years and tens of thousands of books on Austen later, her fame and readership worldwide continues to...
+Continue Reading →

 Austen Tattler: News and Gossip on the Net: Issue No 10